-When it comes to homes, boilers are a functional appliance you can’t be without.
-However, they can be an eyesore when installed in your kitchen.
-Let’s talk about how to hide a boiler in your beautiful kitchen.
+When it comes to homes, boilers are a functional appliances you can’t be without.
+There is much debate as to where to store a boiler, but many of us buy homes with it already in a kitchen.
+However, they can be an eyesore in your kitchen.
+Let’s talk about how to hide a boiler and specifically how to hide a boiler in your kitchen.

 With a little creative planning and attention to detail, it is possible to design your kitchen around your boiler – or better still, integrate the appliance into your kitchen interior.